► Best racing wheels on PS4, Xbox One and PC

 ► make the most of your racing games

-In 2019 there’s lots of great racing games around, with the likes of Forza Horizon 4 and Project Cars 2 offering an incredible combination of both graphics and realistic handling – but using a controller doesn’t do quite them justice.
-Sure, every title on our best racing game list is fun to play with a pad, but add a racing wheel and pedals – and things get considerably more rewarding.
+You're spoilt for choice if you like great racing games right now, with the likes of Forza Horizon 4, GT Sport and Project Cars 2 offering an incredible combination of both graphics and realistic handling – but using a controller doesn’t do quite them justice.
+Every title on our best racing game list is fun to play with a pad, but add a racing wheel and pedals – and things get even better.

-Want to really experience the realistic handling model of games like Gran Turismo and Assetto Corsa?
-Fancy honing your reactions and countersteering from the comfort of your front room?
-If so, read on, as we’ve put together a list of the best steering and racing wheels for PS4, Xbox One and PC.
+Want to properly get to grips with games such as Gran Turismo Sport and Assetto Corsa's handling models?
+Fancy honing your reactions and countersteering from the comfort of your living room?
+If the answer is yes, read on, as we’ve put together a list of the best steering and racing wheels for PS4, Xbox One and PC.